teslae1/tinycache/readme.md

 - [X] check all warnings
 - [X] combine the two codebases nicely
 - [-] supporting cache expiration timing
-  - [-] Incoming header as cache time on put
+  - [X] Incoming header as cache time on put
+    - [X] Make sure that the buffer is unmodified from readbody
-  - [ ] Save as value at hashitem
+  - [X] Save as value at hashitem
-  - [ ] Have cleanup thread
+  - [-] Have cleanup thread
+    - [X] Store insertionTime
+    - [X] background run
+    - [-] cleanup mechanism that compares
 - [ ] make it public
 - [ ] bragbook entry